B. H. Liddell Hart: Key ideas and observations

 Liddell Hart was an advocate of the notion that it is easier to succeed in war by an indirect approach.

 To attack where the opponent expects, as Liddell Hart explained, makes the task of winning harder: "To move along the line of natural expectation consolidates the opponent's balance and thus increases his resisting power".
 That is in contrast to an indirect approach, in which physical or psychological surprise is a component: "The indirectness is usually physical and always psychological.
 In strategy, the longest way round is often the shortest way home".

 Liddell Hart would illustrate the notion with historical examples.
 For example, Liddell Hart considered the Battle of Leuctra, won by Epaminondas, an example of an indirect approach.
 Rather than weighting his army on the right wing, as was standard at the time, Epaminondas weighted his left wing, held back his right wing and routed the Spartan army.
 A more modern example would be the landings of the Allies at Normandy on 6 June 1944, as the Germans were expecting a landing in the vicinity of Pas-de-Calais.

 By contrast, an example of a direct attack, in Liddell Hart's eyes, was the attack by Union forces at the Battle of Fredericksburg in 1862.

 Even more impressive in Liddell Hart's eyes was the further campaign by Epaminondas, his invasion of the Peloponnese, in which in winter and in separate columns, he invaded Spartan controlled territory.
 He was unable to draw the Spartans into combat and so settled on freeing helots.
 He then built two city states as a break against Spartan power and so the campaign was successful.
 By breaking the Spartan economic base, he won a campaign without ever fighting a battle.

 When analyzing the campaigns of Napoleon, Liddell Hart noted that his approaches were less subtle and more brute force as his forces became larger and that when his forces were lesser, he was more apt to be creative in his battles.

-Constant victory seemed to have dulled his skills as a soldier.
+Constant victory seemed to have dulled Napoleon's skills as a soldier.

 According to Reid, Liddell Hart's indirect approach has seven key themes.: